fbpx

 In 2015, the Historical Society of Washington, D.C.
 (HSW) launched “For the Record: Artfully Historic D.C.,” a new program to capture and preserve scenes of the District’s built environment.
 Along with the DC Preservation League, the National Building Museum, and the Capitol Hill Art League as co-sponsors, the Historical Society produced a juried competition of paintings and photography.

-Over 100 artists submitted paintings and photographs to the exhibit “For the Record: Artfully Historic DC.”
-A panel of nine jurors selected the top 75 artworks displayed at the Historical Society’s headquarters in the Carnegie Library at Mt.
+Over 100 artists participated, submitting paintings and photographs depicting the city’s dynamic architecture.
+The top 75 artworks were selected by a panel of nine jurors and displayed at the Historical Society’s headquarters in the Carnegie Library at Mt.
 Vernon Square.
-The top five winning entries were accessioned into the Historical Society’s permanent collection.
-All other works were auctioned to support the organization’s collections.
+The top five winning entries were added to the Historical Society’s permanent collection, while the remaining works were auctioned to support the organization’s preservation efforts.
+The success of the inaugural exhibit paved the way for future editions of “For the Record,” each focusing on different aspects of Washington, D.C.’s development.

 For the Record: Changing DC